(Frequently Asked Questions)

 Room assignments are mailed in June.
 The assignment letter will also include tips for moving in and your roommate's name and address.

-Room assignments are made according to the date you submit your housing contract, prepayment and application fee; the earlier the better!
-We make assignments based on the options you request on the housing preference section of your contract application.
+New students who have a housing and dining contract may select their rooms during April/May.
+Room assignments are made according to the date you submit your housing contract, prepayment and application fee; the earlier you contract, the better!
+Room selection is optional so we can make your assignment if you prefer.
 We can only use the information you provide us, so be sure to indicate your preferences such as smoking, community living options, etc. Returning students select their rooms before assignments are made for new students.
-New students who have a housing and dining contract may select their rooms during April/May.